lealcy/domnation/README.md

 domnation
 =========

-A 2-players game about destroy each other.
+A 2-players game about destroying each other.